The Make It Safe Project Writing Scholarship

 + You keep talking about an anthology.
 Where will it be published?

 The current plan is to self-publish the anthology online and send it through that platform directly to donation locations.
 (We hope to release it in 2020.)

 + What will you do with the proceeds from the anthology?

-All proceeds will go directly back to The Make It Safe Project to fund more book boxes, scholarships, and other projects for queer and trans youth.
+All proceeds from the anthology, if there are any, will go directly back to The Make It Safe Project to fund more book boxes, scholarships, and other projects for queer and trans youth.